 How I Address Remote Isolation

-A couple weeks ago, before the flu made its way through the house, I started a post about my remote work week for Wiggle Work.
+A couple weeks ago I was writing a post about the need for flexible, remote work.
 As I was typing away it quickly and organically started to focus on tips for combating loneliness and I decided this topic was a priority and worthy of its own separate, personal post.

 One of the greatest, continual challenges concerning working remotely for me has been managing isolation.
 Whether within distributed teams, as a freelancer, and now as a partner of a company the issue is always there and something I must proactively address each day to prevent it from spiralling out of control.